Canadian ETFs: Different Canadian ETFs that you can Invest In

 • FCAN – First Trust Canada Alpha Dex Fund

-This is particularly exchange traded fund.
-The main target of this fund is to find the investment results of equity index known as the NASDAQ Alpha DEX Canada Index.
+This is particularly an exchange-traded fund.
+The main target of this fund is to find the investment results of the equity index known as the NASDAQ Alpha DEX Canada Index.

 • FXC – Currency Shares Canadian Dollar Trust ETF

-This particular Exchange Traded Fund is designed to keep record of the price of Canadian Dollar.
+This particular Exchange Traded Fund is designed to keep a record of the price of the Canadian Dollar.

 So this list will be helpful to you to decide which ETF to invest in depending on your planned strategy.